Ilya703/Ilya703/README.md

 <h2 align="center">About me</h2>
 <br>
 <div id="tools" align="left">
-	<h4>I'm a Software Engineer at Yandex with 5+ years of experience in Software Development&nbsp;
+	<h4>I'm a Software Engineer at Yandex with 5+ years of experience in Software Development<br>
 	I specialize in systems design, high-load backend development, and solving complex engineering problems.
-My recent work at Yandex focuses on B2B browser solutions, architecture of distributed systems and API design&nbsp;
+My recent work at Yandex focuses on B2B browser solutions, architecture of distributed systems and API design<br>
-	Some facts about me:&nbsp;
+	Some facts about me:<br>
-	- Winner and prize-winner in RuCode algorithmic contests&nbsp;
+	- Winner and prize-winner in RuCode algorithmic contests<br>
-	- Passionate about traveling, exploring new counties and cultures&nbsp;
+	- Passionate about traveling, exploring new counties and cultures<br>
 	Always open to new challenges and technical discussions.
 Let’s connect!</h4>&nbsp;
 	<h3>LinkedIn</h3>&nbsp;
 </div>